IIIF/website/source/event/2022/online-meeting/index.md

 ## Logistics
-* This event is free and open to all attendees
+* This event is free and open to all attendees.
 * This event will be held using a single Zoom meeting for the sessions.
 * Presentations will be recorded.
-* All sessions will be in English unless otherwise noted
+* All sessions will be in English unless otherwise noted.

 ## Registration
 Registration is free!
 [Sign up once via Zoom](https://stanford.zoom.us/meeting/register/tJcvceuuqTItG90yow4P0cusIHCBDp27UYiS) and you'll have access to the Zoom meeting used for all sessions of the event.